Yimin596/healthy-pets/README.md

 ## Release Notes for mielstone 3

 By testing the application, we found that there are many bugs appears in our application.
 One of them is the user do not have a personal information database.
 To solve this, we believe that make a reference to the user database table then each user will have their own information recording table <br />
+We will continue to test our application by using automated test script in following week.
 So far we create a security check , registeration, recording, delete, edit, and log out function.